damms005/laravel-activitylog-ui/README.md

 ## Installation

-- Ensure you have properly installed [laravel-activitylog](https://github.com/spatie/laravel-activitylog#installation)
+- Ensure you have properly installed [Spatie's laravel-activitylog package](https://github.com/spatie/laravel-activitylog#installation) and [Voyager](https://github.com/spatie/tcg/voyager) and run your migrations

 - Install this package into your Laravel project via composer: